RodrigoHinojosa/UsingStereoVision_toObtain_PeopleDistance/README.md

 1.-Matlab 2015 or latest is need it

-2.-Image processing and computer vision toolbox must be implemented
+2.-Image processing and computer vision toolbox must be implemented in matlab

 3.-Stereo camera calibrator app